getBoolean/dpaperback_cli/README.md

 # pub global activate dpaperback_cli 0.4.1
 ```

 Alternatively, it can be added as a dev dependency to your `pubspec.yaml` file.
-Use the command `dart run :dpaperback` to use the CLI.
-(Note the `:` before the `dpaperback`)
+Use the command `dart run dpaperback_cli:dpaperback` to use the CLI.
+(Note the `:` in the middle)

 ```yaml
 dev_dependencies: